Top 14 Vulnerability Scanners for Cybersecurity Professionals

 GFI Languard is a network and web application vulnerability scanner that can automatically deploy patches across multiple operating systems, third-party applications, and web browsers.

-Frontline VM is a patented network vulnerability scanner that is a part of Frontline.Cloud, a cloud-native SaaS security platform from Digital Defense.
+Fortra VM is a patented network vulnerability scanner that is a part of a cloud-native SaaS security platform.
 This security platform also offers web application scanning as well as other vulnerability management and threat assessment technology.
+Fortra VM focuses on accurate and accessible risk assessment, with features like Security GPA®, a informed metric that takes into account both the network security posture rating and the business risk associated with discovered vulnerabilities.
+Risk ratings are also tailored to an environment with risk rating based on the device’s criticality to the organization’s specific infrastructure.

 6. Nessus